blackjax-devs/blackjax/docs/examples/howto_custom_gradients.md

 ### Trying to differentate the function with `jax.grad`

-The gradient of the function $f$ is undefined for JAX, which cannot differentiate through `while` loops, and trying to compute it directly raises an error:
+The gradient of the function $f$ is undefined for JAX, which cannot differentiate through `while` loops used in BFGS, and trying to compute it directly raises an error:

 ```{code-cell} ipython3
 # We only want the gradient with respect to `x`